Makeni: Health

 Diseases endemic to Makeni are yellow fever and malaria.
 Healthcare in Makeni is provided by a mix of government, private and non-governmental organizations (NGOs).
 The Ministry of Health and Sanitation (MOHS) shifted to a decentralized health system structure after the end of the civil in war in 2002, in an effort to increase coverage.

 One regional government hospital and the Holy Spirit Hospital provide most healthcare services, in addition to private clinics.
 The Holy Spirit Hospital is the largest private hospital in the Northern Province of Sierra Leone.
 Traditional medicine forms part of the primary health care system in Makeni.

 In 2019, the First Responder Coalition of Sierra Leone (FRCSL) was formed in Makeni by five national and international organizations: the Sierra Leone Red Cross Society, LFR International, Agency for Rural Community Transformation, the Holy Spirit Hospital of Makeni, and the University of Makeni.
 1,000 community members from Makeni were trained as first responders and equipped with a first aid kit by the Coalition.
 4,529 lay first responders were trained in total between July and December 2019, who went on to treat 1,850 patients over the following six months.

-City Garden Clinic (CGC) is a self-sufficient non-governmental medical institution with a philanthropic mindset hospital in Makeni, Sierra Leone and is registered with the Ministry of Healthcare.
-It is dedicated to providing quality patient care with unrelenting attention to clinical excellence, patient safety and unparalleled passion and commitment to assure the very best health care for those we serve.
-It has a capacity of 64 beds, an outpatient clinic, a small basic laboratory, an operating theater and a local staff of around 50 employees.
-The target group is the population of Makeni and the surrounding area (more than 250,000 residents).